 Employment contracts in Portugal work similarly to many European countries, with permanent, fixed-term, part-time and intermittent work contracts the most common methods of employment.

-Read more about employment law, contracts and work conditions in Portugal and Portuguese business culture.
+Read more about employment law, contracts and work conditions in Portugal.

 Expatica jobs in Portugal